fortunejs/fortune/README.md

 ## Abstract

 Fortune.js provides three extensible interfaces that work together: `Adapter`, `Serializer`, and transform functions.
+Making a request to Fortune.js dynamically dispatches these methods based on the request data.

 - The `Adapter` abstraction allows for multiple persistence back-ends, such as common server-side databases like Postgres and MongoDB, and IndexedDB in the web browser.
-- The `Serializer` abstraction allows for multiple I/O formats, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), standard input formats such as URL encoded and form data, and custom serializers for HTML.
+- *Optional*: The `Serializer` abstraction allows for multiple I/O formats, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), standard input formats such as URL encoded and form data, and custom serializers for HTML.
-- Transform functions isolate business logic, so that it may stay consistent no matter what adapter, serializer, or network protocol is used.
+- *Optional*: Transform functions isolate business logic, so that it may stay consistent no matter what adapter, serializer, or network protocol is used.

 Included are networking wrappers which call the `request` method, so it is not coupled with any external protocol, and it should be able to work with any transport layer.